Orthosuchus: Description

 Orthosuchus has 24 vertebrae, and 8 of them are believed to be in the cervical region.
 All vertebrae appear to be amphicoelous.
-It does not have tall neural spine but the height of them decrease from head to tail.
+It does not have a tall neural spine and vertebral height decreases from head to tail.
 The vertebrae in the neck region are tightly bonded together.
 The ribs start at the twelfth vertebra, which supports the ilium.
 The tail consists of 8 vertebrae of different size and shape.
 The first one is in contact with the sacral ribs, three vertebrae at the far end of the tail are tiny in size, and the other four vertebrae form the middle of the tail.
 The ribs form antero-ventral and postero-dorsal flanges, which are for the muscle attachments.

 Orthosuchus has similar pectoral girdles and pelvic girdles compare to living crocodiles, with a long scapula and a shorter coracoid.
 The interclavicle is hypothesized to be cartilaginous.
 As for the forelimb, the fossil records showed that Orthosuchus has similar humerus, but the distal and proximal expansions does not lay on the same plane as the modern crocodiles.
 Also, not like the living crocodiles, the ulna and radius of Orthosuchus, or other typical archosaurs, are around 88% of the length of the humerus, while the radius and ulna in modern crocodiles are the shortest elements in the forelimb.
 It has two non-elongated carpals, with one of the elliptical shape.
 Orthosuchus appeared to have 5 digits.
 The first digit is the shortest and the fifth digit is the weakest.
 Although some of the phalanges are missing, it is believed that the phalanges formula is 2, 3, 4, 5, 3, 3.
 The femur is thought to be the longest bone.
 The tibia is more developed than the fibula, and they are 94% of the length of the femur.
 Taking all the bones into account, the forelimb is 91% the length of the hind limb.
 Orthosuchus has similar astragalus and calcaneum.
 Compared to the astragalus, the rectangular shaped calcaneum is small in size and forms a prominent tuber.